A question we are often asked is what size office should we lease?

 Below is a list that gives a good idea of the fundamental “need to knows”.

 Basic right?
 The follow-up question though, is the most important in this equation; how do you see your company / organisation evolving over the next 5-10 years?

-This will give us the scope we need to consider for growth.
-There is no point leasing office space to suit your “now” needs when those needs are projected to double within a year.
-Allowances and plan have to be created and assessed.
+There is no point leasing office space to suit your “now” needs when those needs are projected to double.
+Allowances and future plans have to be created and assessed.

 How large are your workstations?

 Do your current workstations fit your requirements?
-In a perfect world, would you prefer larger workstations or could they be smaller?
+Would you prefer larger workstations or could they be smaller?
 Are your staff hours becoming more flexible or fixed and therefore do you need less workstations to suit only the hot-desking needs of flexible staff or more desks in total?

-How many meeting rooms and what size meeting rooms are required?
+How many meeting rooms and what size meeting rooms do you need?

 What is the size of reception and waiting area